 Deb Winburn-Antovoni MD, FAAP

-Hands down the best “learning” opportunity of my life has been motherhood!
-I have 3 great kids-Sarah, Andrew, and Chris.
-It is hard for me to believe that my daughter is already 25, and that I have been in Primary Care for nearly 25 years now.
+Hands down, the best learning opportunity of my life has been motherhood!
+I have four great kids—Sarah, Andrew, Chris and Mila.
+It is hard for me to believe that my daughter is already 32, and that I have been in primary care for over 30 years now.
 I still marvel at how much I love my job, and how much there is left to learn!
-Trying to balance the challenges of parenting with a full-time practice has not only stretched me to new limits, but also is deeply satisfying.
+Trying to balance the challenges of parenting with a full-time practice not only stretches me to new limits but also brings deep satisfaction.
 I cannot imagine doing anything else!!

-I hope that I bring a unique combination of diverse past practice opportunities, knowledge of current scientific research, the practical experience of being the mom of 3 kids-one with special needs, and the integration of what you my patients and families have taught me.
+I hope that I bring a unique combination of diverse past practice opportunities, knowledge of current scientific research, the practical experience of being the mom of four kids (one with special needs), and the integration of what you—my patients and families—have taught me.
 Thank you so much for the privilege to partner with you in care of your kids!

 – Deborah K. Winburn-Antovoni MD, FAAP